ADO183115/juneau-tourism-model/README.md

 # 5. Limitations

-## Hidden Sacrifices
+## Sacrifices for a Finite Horizon
-Over the 5 year period, while the results of T, E, Q, P, and V look amazing, the results for G and M show the hidden costs of those results.
-The reason why G and M crashes during the last year is most likely because we do not care about Year 6.
-Therefore, the model sacrifices what it thinks will not matter in Year 6 to raise V as much as possible.
-In order to get a good tax and reinvestment rate values for Year 5, one possible solution would be to set Y as 6.
-Thus, we would get valid results from Year 1~5 and ignore the results for Year 6.
+While the 5-year results for T, E, Q, P, and V appear strong, the trajectories of G and M reveal the underlying costs driving those outcomes.
+The sharp decline observed in G and M during Year 5 is likely attributable to the model's finite horizon.
+Because Year 6 is outside the optimization window, the model does not prioritize G and M in order to maximize V in Year 5.

+To obtain reliable values for G and M in Year 5, one recommended approach is to extend the time horizon to Y = 6.
+This ensures that Years 1 through 5 produce valid and stable results, while Year 6 serves as a buffer period whose outputs can be ignored.

 |   Year |        G |         M |
 |-------:|---------:|----------:|